Explore the Area around Church House Farm

 EXPLORE THE JURASSIC COAST: with fantastic beaches for fossil hunting at Runswick Bay, Sandsend, and Robin Hood's Bay.
-As well as the ever popular Whitby which offers whale watching, harbour boat trips, and the Captain Cook Memorial Museum; and Whitby Museum with displays of the town's whaling, shipping, and geological history, including some impressively large fossils.
+As well as Whitby which offers whale watching, harbour boat trips, Captain Cook Memorial Museum, and Whitby Museum; with displays of the town's whaling, shipping, and geological history, including some impressively large fossils.
 Saltburn-by-the-sea is a Victorian seaside town with a 4-miles stretch of unbroken sands and Scarborough is Britain's older resort with traditional seaside attractions.
 Explore the coastal paths along the Cleveland Way National Trail with the most spectacular coastal views.

-Activities: take a look at Yorkshire Coast Nature for seabirds and whale adventures, birdwatching and wildlife tours and boat trips, workshops and discovery days.
-North Yorkshire Water Park for paddle boarding, kayaking, sailing, aqua park, zipline, climbing wall, cycle path and lakeside walk.
-Saltburn Surf School for surf lessons and hire of equipment.
-Go Ape Dalby Forest for tree top adventures.
+For activities: take a look at Yorkshire Coast Nature for seabirds and whale adventures, birdwatching and wildlife tours and boat trips, workshops and discovery days; North Yorkshire Water Park for paddle boarding, kayaking, sailing, aqua park, zipline, climbing wall, cycle path and lakeside walk; Saltburn Surf School for surf lessons and hire of equipment; Go Ape Dalby Forest for tree top adventures.

-The Danby Lodge National Park Centre has an exhibition area, gallery, cafe, shop, outdoor adventure play area; and offers a wealth of information on the local area: maps, books and guides.
-North York Moors National Park website has a series of Walking Guides available to download with many walks linked by the Esk Valley Railway enabling you to return to your starting point.
+The Danby Lodge National Park Centre has a wealth of information, maps, books and guides to the local area as well as exhibitions, gallery, cafe, shop, adventure play area.
+North York Moors National Park website has a series of Walking Guides available to download with many walking routes close to the Esk Valley Railway enabling you to return to your starting point.
+Check out Share With Care a guide to help everyone enjoy the national park and keep it special and perfect for getting close to nature.
 Adventures for the Soul offers guided walks, yoga and dark skies everts.

-HISTORY: there is a plethora of historic sites and museums to visit: Whitby Abbey, Pickering Castle, Rievaulx Abbey, Helmsley Castle, Scarborough Castle, Mount Grace Priory, Bylands Abbey, Scampston Hall, Nunnington Hall, Beningborough Hall, Castle Howard, The Yorkshire Arboretum; as well as the historic city of York founded by the Romans with a huge gothic cathedral, Jorvik Viking Centre, Railway Museum and Castle Museum.
+HISTORY Our favourite historic sites and museums to visit are Whitby Abbey, Pickering Castle, Rievaulx Abbey, Helmsley Castle, Scarborough Castle, Mount Grace Priory and Bylands Abbey.
+There is also Scampston Hall, Nunnington Hall, Beningborough Hall, Castle Howard and The Yorkshire Arboretum; as well as the historic city of York founded by the Romans with a huge gothic cathedral, Jorvik Viking Centre, Railway Museum and Castle Museum.

-Pretty villages to explore just along the valley you will find Lealholm, Rosedale, Hutton-le-Hole with Ryedale Folk Museum, and Lastingham with St Mary's Church famous for its eleventh-centre crypt.
+Close by is the pretty village of Lealholm, Hutton-le-Hole with Ryedale Folk Museum, Lastingham with St Mary's Church famous for its eleventh-centre crypt, and Grosmont with Geall Gallery.

-The world famous North York Moors Railway (as seen on TV) runs from Pickering to Whitby, through Grosmont, where you can visit the engine sheds, where the steam locomotives are maintained and restored; as well as the ever popular Goathland with nearby Mallyan Spout Waterfall.
+The world famous North York Moors Railway runs from Pickering to Whitby, through Grosmont, where you can visit the engine sheds, where the steam locomotives are maintained and restored; as well as the ever popular Goathland with nearby Mallyan Spout Waterfall.

 WILDLIFE: Church House Farm is a fantastic place for wildlife from the buzzards, kites and kestrels that soar high above our heads to the swallows and swifts who return to us each year our greatest delight is a glimpse of the barn owls or hearing the hooting of the tawny owls and little owls sitting in the big oak tree.